North Wall Kit List (Summer)

 These should be light enough to be easily carried in your rucksack (ideally under 2 kg), yet be warm enough for cold days, and stiff and sensitive enough for both moderate rock climbing and ice climbing.
-Ideally you should be able to feel comfortable leading 2 grades below your normal grade in these boots (using some French free), meaning a HVS leader should be happy leading VD (UIAA IV).
+Ideally, you should be able to feel comfortable leading 2 grades below your normal grade in these boots (using some French free), meaning an HVS leader should be happy leading VD (UIAA IV).

 SOCKS AND LINERS

-Go for a good quality mountaineering sock with a high wool content.
+Go for a good quality mountaineering sock with high wool content.
 Length isn’t that crucial, but longer socks can be pulled up when it gets cold, but shorter socks will be cooler.

 Make sure they fit well before departing.

-These should fit well and not be too baggy (especially at the ankle as you’re not wearing full length gaiters).
-Having a pair with some kind of gator at the bottom is a good idea when you’re post holing to your route.
+These should fit well and not be too baggy (especially at the ankle as you’re not wearing full-length gaiters).
+Having a pair with some kind of gator at the bottom is a good idea when you’re post-holing to your route.
 Try and make sure they have been tumble dried before you go so as to improve their DWR.

 LONG SLEEVED BASE LAYER TOP

-This should be lightweight, with long sleeves, zip neck, and a dark colour.
+This should be lightweight, with long sleeves, zip-neck, and a dark colour.
 This is not for warmth, but to keep the sun off your skin.

-This would be a very lightweight hooded pertex top, worn over the base layer.
+This would be a very lightweight hooded Pertex top, worn over the base layer.

 BASE BALL CAP